huggingface/diffusers/docs/source/en/training/sdxl.md

 ## Training script

-The training script is also similar to the [Text-to-image](text2image#training-script) guide, but it's been modified to support SDXL training.
+The training script is also similar to the [Text-to-image](text2image#training-script) training guide, but it's been modified to support SDXL training.
 This guide will focus on the code that is unique to the SDXL training script.

 It starts by creating functions to [tokenize the prompts](https://github.com/huggingface/diffusers/blob/aab6de22c33cc01fb7bc81c0807d6109e2c998c9/examples/text_to_image/train_text_to_image_sdxl.py#L478) to calculate the prompt embeddings, and to compute the image embeddings with the [VAE](https://github.com/huggingface/diffusers/blob/aab6de22c33cc01fb7bc81c0807d6109e2c998c9/examples/text_to_image/train_text_to_image_sdxl.py#L519).

-Next, the script provides a function to [generate the timesteps weights](https://github.com/huggingface/diffusers/blob/aab6de22c33cc01fb7bc81c0807d6109e2c998c9/examples/text_to_image/train_text_to_image_sdxl.py#L531) depending on the number of timesteps and the timestep bias strategy to apply.
+Next, you'll a function to [generate the timesteps weights](https://github.com/huggingface/diffusers/blob/aab6de22c33cc01fb7bc81c0807d6109e2c998c9/examples/text_to_image/train_text_to_image_sdxl.py#L531) depending on the number of timesteps and the timestep bias strategy to apply.

 Within the [`main()`](https://github.com/huggingface/diffusers/blob/aab6de22c33cc01fb7bc81c0807d6109e2c998c9/examples/text_to_image/train_text_to_image_sdxl.py#L572) function, in addition to loading a tokenizer, the script loads a second tokenizer and text encoder because the SDXL architecture uses two of each: